| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 a plot

-This function produces a map of difference b/w mean and sum indexes in rank of cropland harvested area fraction.
+This function produces a map of the difference in ranks between mean habitat connectivity and habitat availability.

 x |